 - Answer any questions about cultural norms, etc.

-- Send them any first day instructions, such as what documents to bring, what time to come in, dress code, etc.
+- Send them any first day instructions, such as what documents to bring, what time to come in, and dress code

 On the first day